AndrewDzzz/IllusionCaptcha/README.md

 Here are some illusion image samples in a ZIP file to help you understand this CAPTCHA.

-Due to copyright constraints, only a portion of the dataset is available for disclosure at this stage.
+Due to copyright, only a portion of the dataset is available for disclosure at this stage.